• Skip to main content

 Visual communication is just as important as written communication, and that’s why brevity is important.

-That means we should not overload the site with fancy bits, pieces, gadgets, distractions etc.
+• We should not overload the site with fancy bits, pieces, gadgets or distractions

 Watch video on YouTube